-Although I would never call myself a "film critic", I do like to pretend that I know a little bit about movies.
+Although I wouldn't call myself a "film critic", I like to pretend that I know a little bit about movies.
 If nothing else, I've spent countless hours in the theater or at home watching films.
 That has to count for something, right?
 With that feeling in mind, I decided it was time to fill in yet another gap in my film history.
 Every 10 years, the acclaimed British film magazine Sight and Sound releases the results of a poll asking experts to name the greatest films of all time.
 The last one took place in 2002, so I expect that a new version will happen this year.
 Reviewing the 2002 poll, there are three movies that I haven't seen: Tokyo Story, Sunrise: A Song of Two Humans, and The Rules of the Game.
 Over the next three weeks, I'll be checking out these films for the first time.
 For the inaugural screening, I've chosen a movie that has sat in my DVR at two different points in the past, Tokyo Story.
 If I don't take this leap, I'm guessing this hole will remain for a long time.
-Let's get to the questions!

 So, what's this story about?